tsande16/pass-core/pass-core-file-service/README.md

 ## Configuration
 The service is configured via environment variables in the .env file in the pass-core-main module.
 The service by default will use a filesystem based persistence store and does not require any additional configuration.
+If the variable PASS_CORE_FILE_SERVICE_ROOT_DIR does not have any value, the File Service will default to the system temp folder and create a temporary root folder of a random value in the system temp.
 The following environment variables are available for configuring the service:

 - PASS_CORE_FILE_SERVICE_TYPE=`FILE_SYSTEM`
   - Currently supports [`FILE_SYSTEM` | `S3`]
 - PASS_CORE_FILE_SERVICE_ROOT_DIR=`/path/to/root/dir`
   - The root directory of the service that is used to support file uploads and downloads.
+  - Default: system_tmp/17318424270250529523
 - PASS_CORE_S3_BUCKET_NAME=`bucket-test-name`
 - PASS_CORE_S3_REPO_PREFIX=`s3-repo-prefix`
 - PASS_CORE_S3_REGION=`us-east-1`